A house with a pool is a luxury we cannot rave enough about!

 Step 7: Coping And Landscaping

 The next step is to lay the coping material and waterline tiles.
-As a novice, you might not be familiar with these terms, so here’s a quick overview.
+You might not be familiar with these terms as a novice, so here’s a quick overview.
 Coping is the capping that you install around the pool edge.
 It forms a barrier between the concrete pool shell and the surface.

 This capping material can be concrete, tiles, stone, or marble.
 Any pool owner will tell you about the importance of Installing a capping like this.
 However, it doesn’t have to look dull.
 You can experiment with various tile options and choose one that adds to the pool’s aesthetic appeal.